Skip to main content

 Outbound: Cold Email and LinkedIn Sequences

-Outbound remains the fastest way to generate pipeline — if done correctly.
+Outbound is still the fastest way to generate pipeline, if done correctly.
 The key is hyper-personalization at scale, not spray-and-pray.

-Lemlist is one of the best tools for this: it allows you to build multi-channel sequences (email + LinkedIn + cold calling) with dynamic personalization, including images and videos.
-Its built-in deliverability features help you avoid the spam folder.
+Lemlist handles this well: it lets you build multi-channel sequences (email, LinkedIn, cold calling) with dynamic personalization including images and video.
+Its built-in deliverability features help keep you out of the spam folder.

-For LinkedIn specifically, Waalaxy allows you to automate LinkedIn connection requests and message sequences safely, while Surfe lets you push LinkedIn contacts directly into your CRM with enriched data.
+For LinkedIn specifically, Waalaxy automates connection requests and message sequences safely, while Surfe pushes LinkedIn contacts directly into your CRM with enriched data.

-What most guides miss: The timing of your outreach matters as much as the copy.
-Reaching out to a company the week they announce a new hire in your target department can 3-5x your reply rates compared to cold outreach with no trigger.
+One thing most outbound guides skip: timing matters as much as copy.
+Reaching out to a company the week they announce a new hire in your target department can 3 to 5x your reply rates compared to outreach with no trigger at all.

 Inbound: SEO and Content Marketing

-Inbound is the long game, but it compounds.
+Inbound takes longer to build, but it compounds.
 A well-optimized article on a high-intent keyword can generate qualified leads for years.

 The core elements of an inbound B2B lead generation machine: